in the Seine-et-Marne department’s Gâtinais natural park, one hour from Paris

 The main entrance is accessible via several central steps, which lead to a foyer lined with wood panelling that communicates with several living areas, as well as the tower behind the dwelling where the main staircase is located, a pivotal element in the house's layout.
 On one side, a living room, with an original fireplace topped with a window and oak chevron parquet floors, opens on to the antique conservatory, which extends the space and creates a sunny area that bridges the gap between the dwelling’s interior and exterior.

-Following on from here, a kitchen features decorative cement floor tiles, while, on the other side, a large, 49-m² living room, converted into a workshop that is currently used as an artist’s studio, gives on to the garden via three pairs of glass doors and boasts a wood-burning stove that helps heat the upstairs level as well as a spiral staircase, which leads to a room on the lower level.
+Following on from here, a kitchen features decorative cement floor tiles, while, on the other side, a large, dual-aspect 49-m² living room, currently used as an artist’s studio, gives on to the garden via three sunny pairs of glass doors and boasts a wood-burning stove that heats both the ground floor and upstairs levels as well as an original spiral staircase, which leads to a room on the lower level.

 The first floor